Captcha-ML/tokamak-unsupervised/README.md

 Before running either of the Jupyter notebooks, please ensure the following steps are completed:

 a. **Data Download**:
-   - Download the necessary datasets (both `.parquet` and `.csv` files) into a folder named `QCEH_data`.
+   - Download the necessary datasets (both `.parquet` and `.csv` files) into/from a folder named `QCEH_data`.
 This data is crucial for the execution of the notebooks.
-   - Download the computationally expensive data from the `precomputed_data` file.
+   - Download the computationally expensive data from the `precomputed_data` directory.
 This data is used for certain parts of the analysis to save on computation time.

 b. **Helper Existence**:
    - Have in the same folder as the jupyter notebook, the helper file `helpers.py`.
 This file contains many tools for data analysis and collection.